Mount Everest in 2017

 The Mount Everest climbing season of 2017 began in spring with the first climbers reaching the top on May 11, from the north side.
 The first team on the south side reached the top on May 15.
 By early June, reports from Nepal indicated that 445 people had made it to the summit from the Nepali side.
 Reports indicate 160–200 summits on the north side, with 600–660 summiters overall for early 2017.
 This year had a roughly 50% success rate on that side for visiting climbers, which was down from other years.
 By 2018, the figure for the number of summiters of Everest was refined to 648.
 This includes 449 which summited via Nepal (from the South) and 120 from Chinese Tibet (North side).

 Swiss mountaineer Ueli Steck died in a fall during a warm-up climb on Nuptse, which he was conducting in preparation for his Everest-Lhotse summit bid.
 By May 22, 2017, five climbers had died, and one trekker to base camp died earlier in the year.

 Several climbers summited twice this season, including Kilian Jornet and Anshu Jamsenpa.

 Mountaineering season

 Winter

 Spanish mountaineer Alex Txikon with Pakistani mountaineer Muhammad Ali Sadpara attempted to summit Everest in winter without supplemental oxygen.
-Txikon reached up to Camp 4 at approximately 7,950 meters on 31 January 2018 before being turned back by bad weather conditions.
+Txikon reached Camp 4 at approximately 7,950 meters on 31 January 2018 before being turned back by bad weather conditions.